KLINGTdotNET/ssf_project/README.md

 - facebook API 1.0 [XSD](http://api.facebook.com/1.0/facebook.xsd)

-## todo
+## Folder structure

-- refactor variables with name `type` because this is a python keyword
-- refactor renderer to class
+- the python3 codegenerator is located in xsdtocls/
+- the documentation in doc/output
+- the presentation in presentation/output